 You said what?!
 You want take 50% of my income so you can give to those ungrateful SOBs over there and to give to public institutions who profit off their own failure?!
 No thanks!

 The only way our political system works is if the true operational cost of our government primarily falls on the people voting for it because then voters are incentivized to think rationally about how high taxes should be and what it should be spent on.

 If we rebuilt the Middle Class by making America a nation of readers, owners, families, and self-reliant states again then money and political power would increasingly flow back to the middle.

 By reducing economic and political inequality we’d see a more united and positive America as both major parties would rank the American Middle-Class as their #1 choice again.

 Thanks for reading!
-You can get my weekly post sent to your email inbox by clicking here:
+Get my weekly post sent to your email inbox: